Zywave/OctopusDeploy-Nautilus/README.md

 |-w, --wait|Specifies whether to wait for each deployment to complete before exiting.|

 ### Install
-Installs and configures an Octopus Tenticle on the local machine.
+Installs and configures an Octopus Tentacle on the local machine.

 ```
 nautilus install -s https://<your-octopus-server>/ -k <your-octopus-api-key>